Fiona-J-W/vim-cbuild/README.md

 It is the users task to make sure that the sub-directory exists and that it already contains the desired cmake-configuration.

+*WARNING* This plugin is still in alpha-phase which mainly means that I am still experimenting regarding what the best way to implement this is.
+Expect unanounced breaking changes both regarding configuration-options and runtime-behavior.

 Commands
 --------